sassoftware/saspy/README.md

 # Installation

-Thsi module can be installed via pip.
+This module can be installed via pip.
 This will pull down the latest PyPI package and install it.

     pip install saspy